Skip to main content

 Monday to Friday between 08:30 and 16:30

 • You can telephone them on 0151 702 4353.
-If they are away from their desk when you call, please leave your name and contact details and we will get back to you as soon as possible.
+If they are away from their desk when you call, please leave your name and contact details and they will get back to you as soon as possible.
 The PALS Team will return your call within three working days.

 Outside of these hours you can: